Fogapod/rshub/README.md

 | written in rust | yes | no |
 | ian icon | no | [broken](https://github.com/unitystation/stationhub/issues/111) |

-[1] Even though launching game without auth has major inconveniences, described in [issues](#issues), I am not planning to support firebase (unitystation is switching to their own provider).
+[1] I am not planning to support firebase auth, unitystation is switching to their own provider.

 ### Platform support
 - Linux: developed and tested on.